DanielMazurkiewicz/WebAI/README.md

     dataType: "fp32",

     model: {
-      defineParams: ["*a", "*b", "value",     // array type parameter a and b, non array type parameter "value" {                                     // (notice no default input for this operation)
+      defineParams: ["*a", "*b", "value",     // Array type parameter a and b, non array type parameter "value" {                                     // (notice no default input for this operation)

-          name: "size",                      // we want to calculate output dimmensions, that is allowed use
+          name: "size",                       // We want to calculate output dimmensions, that is allowed use
-                                              // reserved param name - it can define properties to calculate default
+                                              // of predefined reserved param, but it can only define
+                                              // properties to calculate default

-          paramsForDefault: [":a", ":b"],     // : - get dimmensions of parameter a and b
+          paramsForDefault: [":a", ":b"],     // ":" - get dimmensions of parameter a and b
           default: (lengthOfA, lengthOfB) => (lengthOfA[0] > lengthOfB[0]) ? lengthOfA : lengthOfB;
-        }                                     // notice, dimmensions are passed as array ],
+        }                                     // Notice that dimmensions are passed as array
+                                              // Even single dimmensions passed as number will be converted to array with length "1"
+      ],
       operation: ["a", "b", ":a", ":b", value],
     }